thumbnail image

 • Connect

-Fruitless is a dark comedy short about a 40-something woman who goes to desperate lengths to join the young mom's group that meets in front of her house.
+Fruitless is a dark comedy short about a 40-something woman who goes to desperate lengths to join a young mom's group that meets outside her window.
 The film is written by, directed by and starring Robyn Paris and produced by Sierra Padilla, Raeann Giles and Maria Byron Trent.

 • Cast and Crew